homearanya/active-escapes/src/pages/tours/karkloof-falls2falls-trail.md

   overview2: null
   table2: null
   includes:
-    - '<strong>3 Nights Accom</strong> (sharing basis): 2 night at Karkloof lodgings (twin rooms/double room with communal bathrooms and ensuite bathroom) & 1 nights at a country Lodge (twin ensuite rooms)'
+    - '<strong>3 Nights Accom</strong> (sharing basis): 2 nights at Karkloof lodgings (twin rooms/double room with communal bathrooms and ensuite bathroom) & 1 night at a country Lodge (twin ensuite rooms)'
     - '<strong>Full Catering:</strong> 3 packed lunches for the hike days, 3 dinners and 3 breakfasts '
     - '<strong>Professional Hiking Guide</strong> - for all hike days.
 FGASA qualified to explore the fauna and fauna with you'
     - '<strong>Hiking Permits</strong> and private <strong> Land Permissions</strong> for the 3 hike days '
     - '<strong>Return Transfer</strong>'
     - <strong>Vehicle Luggage Support</strong>
-    - <strong>10% of profit donated to local conservancies</strong>
+    - <strong>10% of profit donated</strong> to local conservancies
   notIncludes: null
 popularTour:
   featured: 4
   image: ../../img/gallery/F2F_karkloof-500.jpg
   tagline: Falls 2 Falls
-  title: Karkloof Slackpack Hike
+  title: Karkloof Slackpack Trail
   description: 'Hike through giant yellowwood forests and mistbelt grasslands to the forgotten falls of the Karkloof, on our 3 day Midlands Slackpacker.
-The Falls2Falls is a fully catered, luggage-supported trail encompassing some of the least discovered parts of Midlands countryside'
+The Falls2Falls is a fully catered, luggage-supported trail encompassing some of the least discovered parts of Midlands countryside.'
 destinationTour:
   order: 2
   image: ../../img/listing/midlands-falls2falls.jpg
-  title: Karkloof Falls 2 Falls Hiking Trail
+  title: Karkloof Falls-2-Falls Hike
   descriptionInParagraphs:
-    - Hike through giant yellowwood forests and mist-belt grasslands to the forgotten falls of the Karkloof, on our 3 day Midlands Slackpacker.
-The Karkloof Falls2Falls 3-day slackpacking hike is an all-inclusive trek encompassing some of the most picturesque and hidden parts of the Midlands countryside.
+    - Hike through giant yellowwood forests and mist-belt grasslands to the forgotten falls of the Karkloof, on our 3 day fully catered and supported Midlands Slackpacker.
-    - Highlights include traversing the forest canopy on a zip line tour, a visit to a bird hide with the chance to spot the critically-endangered Wattled Crane, and an indigenous tree trail with abundant wildlife including various birds, antelope, zebra, wildebeest and other game.
+    - Highlights include a zip-line canopy tour, a visit to a bird hide with the chance to spot the critically-endangered Wattled Crane, and an indigenous tree trail.
+Enjoy abundant wildlife including antelope, wildebeest and endemic bird sightings.
   emailLink: mailto:tours@active-escapes.co.za?subject=Karkloof Fall 2 Falls – KZN Midlands Destination Listing
 ---